DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Another key feature is the integration with [LiveReload](https://github.com/livereload/livereload-js) (which very important to experience in a practical/personal way).
 Assuming you have the editor and web browser side-by-side in your screen, Hugo+LiveReload creates an environment where you can see your content changes immediately reflected in the browser, in an quasi-real-time way (i.e as soon as the file is saved, the browser is reloaded and the new content in rendered)

-Hugo is also a great case-study of how modern development techniques, technologies, and open source innovation create products/apis that are miles ahead of the competition (with killer features)
+Hugo is also a great case-study of how modern development techniques, technologies, and open source innovation create products/apis that are miles ahead of the competition, with killer features.

-After using (and developing) all sorts of CMS (Content Management Systems), I have to say that it gives me a spectacular and highly-productive content creation/editing workflow.
+After using and developing all sorts of CMS (Content Management Systems), I have to say that it gives me a spectacular and highly-productive content creation/editing workflow.

 I use Hugo a lot these days, in all sort of internal and external sites, here are some examples: